zuo/unittest_expander/README.rst

-*unittest_expander* is a Python library that provides flexible and easy-to-use tools to parameterize your unit tests, especially those based on *unittest.TestCase* from the Python standard library.
+*unittest_expander* is a Python library that provides flexible and easy-to-use tools to parameterize your unit tests, especially those based on *unittest.TestCase*.

-The library is compatibile with Python 2.6, 2.7, 3.2, 3.3 and 3.4, and
+*unittest_expander* is compatibile with Python 2.6, 2.7, 3.2, 3.3 and
-does not depend on external packages (uses only the Python standard library).
+3.4, and does not depend on external packages (uses only the Python standard library).

 :Author: Jan Kaliszewski (zuo)
 :License: MIT License